shivanivats10/Shivanivats10/README.md

 <h1 align="left">Hey 👋 I'm Shivani, Welcome to my Github Account!</h1>

 ###
-<h3 align="center">Unraveling the Journey of a Data Scientist while Exploring the Realm of Business</h3>
+<h3>Unraveling the Journey of a Data Scientist while Exploring the Realm of Business</h3>

 - 🔭 I’m currently working on **product demand forecasting and consumer classification problem for a Fortune 500 Consumer Electronics Retailer**